Save money on your purchases by earning redeemable points with Progressive Rewards!

-The simplest control system for a 12VDC linear actuator for a user to implement will have to be a DPDT (double pole double throw) rocker switch.
+The simplest control system for a 12 VDC linear actuator for a user to implement will have to be a DPDT (double pole double throw) rocker switch.
 It can output DC current in both directions from the power supply, therefore it can control the linear actuator to extend and retract.

-Depends on the application, many users would prefer to control the linear actuator with a control box.
+Depending on the application, many users would prefer to control their linear actuator with a control box that activates from wireless remotes.
 At Progressive Automations, we offer a large variety of control box options.
 They are mostly plug and play, so there is very little need for additional wiring.

-It is also possible to control the linear actuator with your own custom control system.
-Depends on your applications and control system requirement, the schematic for the control system can be vastly different; however, the connection terminals for the linear actuator itself should remain consistent.
-The terminals you need to find are the +12VDC output terminal and the -12VDC output terminal.
-These should usually be labeled with +V and -V signs.
-No matter how complicated the custom control system is, the final output signal needs 12VDC current to drive the linear actuators.
+It is also possible to control our linear actuators with your own custom control system.
+Depending on the applications and control system requirements, the wiring diagram for the control system can be vastly different.
+However, the connection terminals for the linear actuator itself should remain consistent.
+The terminals one would need to find are the +12 VDC output terminal and the -12VDC output terminal.
+These should usually be labelled with +V and -V signs.
+No matter how complicated the custom control system is, the final output signal needs a 12 VDC current to drive the linear actuators.
 Look for any labels on the control unit or find them in the user manuals.